rijkvp/blocklists/README.md

 ### Algorithms

-Removes all content suggested by algoritms (recommendations) on YouTube.
+Removes all content suggested by algorithms (recommendations) on YouTube.

 ### SEO Bloat